ConPaaS-team/conpaas/conpaas-frontend/README.txt

 - All files located in the "www" directory must be made available in a PHP-enabled Web server.

-- The file conf/main.ini should be copied in a directory outside of the web server directory.
+- The files conf/main.ini and conf/welcome.txt should be copied in a directory outside of the web server directory.
 Such a directory must contain your Director's certificates under a subdirectory called "certs".

 - A file called config.php should be created.
 Please refer to config-example.php for a detailed explaination of all the configuration